 For any questions or concerns while making this recipe, please get in touch with me directly at [email protected].
 I'll try my best to respond promptly.

-Maharashtrian Chakli Recipe (Instant Bhajani Chakli)
+Maharashtrian Chakli Recipe (Instant Chakli Recipe)

 Equipment